shailensukul/docker-certification/01 Orchestration/inspect-service.md

  docker service inspect --pretty helloworld
 ```

-It will return service info un json format, if the pretty flag is ommitted.
+It will return service info in json format, if the pretty flag is ommitted.

 ```
 docker service ps helloworld